insdaguirre/Wine_Storage/README.md

 # Wine Storage Form System

-A complete lead capture system for wine storage services, featuring a Squarespace-compatible form that collects customer inquiries and automatically processes them through multiple channels: email notifications, cloud storage, and Google Sheets tracking.
+A complete lead capture system for wine storage services, featuring a Squarespace-compatible form that collects customer inquiries and automatically processes them through email notifications and cloud storage.

+## ⚠️ Google Sheets Integration Status

+**Google Sheets functionality has been temporarily disabled** but can be easily re-enabled.
+The integration code remains in the codebase (`src/index.js` lines 95-124) but is commented out.
+To re-integrate Google Sheets:

+1. **Uncomment the Google Sheets code** in `src/index.js` (remove the `/*` and `*/` around the sheets integration)
+2. **Update the Apps Script deployment** if needed using `csv_script.gs`
+3. **Deploy the worker** with `wrangler deploy`

+The Google Apps Script webhook handler (`csv_script.gs`) and spreadsheet configuration remain intact and ready for use.

 ## 🏗️ System Architecture